 COVID-19 Job Retention Scheme - A Practical Guide to Furloughing Staff

 There is no over-riding limit on the amount of grant that each employer can claim but it can only be used to provide payments to employees engaged, and where an RTI submission has been made on their behalf, on or before 19 March 2020.
-There is no scope at this time to cover a reduction in work, hours or pay of an employee although this is likely to be a feature of arrangements after 31 July designed to support a return to work for those that have been furloughed.
 A new employer is eligible to claim in respect of employees of a previous business transferred if either the TUPE or PAYE business succession rules apply.

 If you are a Director or Manager of a company you are not disqualified from the JRS.
 Directors or Managers can continue undertaking their statutory duties while furloughed, such as filling out company accounts etc.

-To benefit from the Scheme grant, an employer needs to have designated affected employees as ‘furloughed workers’ for a period of at least three weeks.
+To benefit from the Scheme grant, an employer needs to have designated affected employees as ‘furloughed workers’ for a period lasting at least three weeks prior to 1 July 2020.
 Although the language is new, that is the same as laying employees off.
 You can furlough workers if you have the right to do so under the contract (a lay off clause) or, if not, with the agreement of the affected employees.
 Clearly this new scheme will make it much easier to obtain that agreement.
-Workers can be furloughed multiple times, with periods of working interspersed, but each separate instance must be for a minimum of three consecutive weeks.
+Workers can be furloughed multiple times, with periods of working interspersed, but, for furlough periods commencing before 1 July, each separate instance must be for a minimum of three consecutive weeks.

 The scheme aims to support all those employed through the PAYE system regardless of their employment contract, including apprentices, directors and those on agency or zero-hours contracts.
 Fixed term contracts can be renewed in order to furlough workers.
 For those without fixed regular salaries, the 80% grant is applied to the higher of: (1) the earnings in the same month in the previous year; or (2) the average earnings from the 2019/20 tax year (or average of monthly earnings since they started work if employed for less than a year).
 A pro-rata calculation of earnings applies if they were taken on in February.
 For all workers, regular contractual payments of overtime, fees. commissions and bonuses can be included in the calculation of the grant.